rapid7/metasploit-framework/Landing-Pull-Requests.md

 *Give an example of just editing in landing-XXXX and then merging from there.
 Not complicated.*

-## When the changes are complex
+## When you have feedback

 *Give an example of comments on the PR that cause the contributor to make changes.*

-## Refreshing PRs that have had changes
+## When the changes are complex

-*Give an example of sending a pull request back to the contributor*
+*Give an example of issuing a pull request back to the contributor*

-# When you hit a merge conflict
+## When you hit a merge conflict

 *Give an example of untangling a merge conflict*

-# More examples?
+## More examples?

 *Other cases?*